cloudfoundry/bosh/bat/README.md

 * **BAT_DNS_HOST**: DNS host or IP where BOSH-controlled PowerDNS server is running, which is required for the DNS tests.
 For example, if BAT is being run against a MicroBOSH then this value will be the same as BAT_DIRECTOR
 * **BAT_FAIL_FAST**: Stop running tests after the first failure

+The 'dns' property MUST NOT be specified in the bat deployment spec properties.
+At all.

 ## Optional Environment Variables